OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

                games, at least.

-               Or you can look how badly you optimized your software code, when boot OS/2 on 1/6 of default frequency.
+               Or you can look how badly you optimized your software code, when boot OS/2 on 1/6 of default speed.

-               This key works both in OS/2 boot and partitions menu.
+               This key works both in OS/2 boot and partition menu.

  * CTRLC=1   - (OS/4, >=2970) enable Ctrl-C check for kernel debugger.
 This
                options slows the system reasonably.
 It fources kernel debugger to check for incoming Ctrl-C via serial port periodically.

+ * CTRLN=1   - use Ctrl-N for session switching (in addition to Alt-Esc) and Ctrl-B for the task list (in addition to Ctrl-Esc).
+By default they available in serial port console only.
+               Usable in QEMU, for example.

  * DBCARD = bus.slot.func,port_index  or
    DBCARD = vendor:device,[index,]port_index - query address of PCI COM port